aymenbs2/asorm/README.md

-# ASORM
+# AS-ORM

-The ASORM  provides a beautiful, simple ActiveRecord implementation for working with your pouchdb database.
+The AS-ORM  provides a beautiful, simple ActiveRecord implementation for working with your pouchdb database.
  Each database table has a corresponding "Entity" which is used to interact with that table with its DOA.

+ #Installation
+    ``` npm i asorm ```
  #Basic Usage
  To get started, create an ASORM Entity